gebeyehu08/Objective_Data-analytics-python/bach/docs/source/example-notebooks/marketing-analytics.rst

 Next Steps
 ----------

-Play with this notebook in Objectiv Go
+Play with this notebook in Objectiv Up
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Spin up a full-fledged product analytics pipeline with `Objectiv Go </docs/home/go>`__ in  under 5 minutes,
+Spin up a full-fledged product analytics pipeline with `Objectiv Up </docs/home/up>`__ in  under 5 minutes,
 and play with this example notebook yourself.

 Use this notebook with your own data